poeml/mirrorbrain/docs/installation/source.rst

     mb edit <identifier>

-  To simply display a mirror, you could use 'mb show kddi', for instance.
+  To simply display a mirror dataset, you'd use 'mb show kddilabs', for instance.

   Finally, each mirror needs to be scanned and enabled::